wmahfoudh/zshrc/README.md

 ![How it looks like](./bin/zshrc.png)

-## zshrc.git.basic:
-A lighter version that displays the git branch

 ## zshrc.git.full:
 More elaborate version that displays the git branch and status

 ![How it looks like](./bin/git.png)

+## zshrc.git.basic:
+A lighter version of *zshrc.git.full* that displays only the git branch